-These are light weighted and highly portable.
+These are lightweight and highly portable.
 With so many advantages, there are also a few disadvantages one must take care of.
 USB devices have a high chance of infecting viruses or malware.
-If a system is malware-infected, there are good chances that you could easily transfer the virus on your drives.
+If a system is malware-infected, there are good chances that you could easily transfer the virus to your drives.

 Hence, to help protect your USB Firmware from Viruses, we have listed a few tools and methods that may prevent the virus from getting infected and causing damage to your data.
 Further, we have shared a few security challenges that most consumers and businesses face and must take proper care of.

 All You Need to Know About USB Drive Malware

 USB drives have been in use for the past 20 years and more.
 Many people across the globe use USB drives to maintain backups, for auxiliary storage, and to transfer data between two systems/computers.
 In simple words, small USB sticks or devices are an easy and convenient mode to exchange and transfer data from one system to the other.

 Even people who are not digitally connected can take advantage of USB drives and share information from one system to the other.
 On one side, these miniature hard drives are considered compact and easy to use.
 On the other side, they have a high risk of getting attacked by cybercriminals.